Concordium/Concordium-Free-Open-Grant-Milestone-Delivery/README.md

 1. Milestone Delivery
     - a.
 Fork this repo with the same Github account that you've used to submit your application.
     - b.
-In the new created for, please create a copy of the milestone delivery template, that you can find here.
+In the new created fork, please create a copy of the milestone delivery template, that you can find here.
     - c.
 Name the file " project_name-milestone_number.md "
     - d.
 If relevant fill out the Payment request form.
     - e.
 Do NOT forget to add to the form the details of our milestone including a link to the pull request of your application.